SSR Mining Inc. (SSRM) – key numbers that make it a Strong Buy For Now

 SSR Mining Inc. (SSRM): Who are the competitors?

-The company’s main competitors (and peers) include Hecla Mining Company (HL) that is trading 9.01% up over the past 12 months and Coeur Mining Inc. (CDE) that is -30.21% lower over the same period.
+The company’s main competitors (and peers) include Hecla Mining Company (HL) that is trading -5.45% down over the past 12 months and Coeur Mining Inc. (CDE) that is -38.01% lower over the same period.
 First Majestic Silver Corp.
-(AG) is -31.05% down on the 1-year trading charts.
+(AG) is -39.73% down on the 1-year trading charts.